Supreme Court narrows anti-hacking law, worries about criminalizing common behavior

-The immediate beneficiary was Nathan Van Buren, a former police officer in Cumming, Ga., who had been convicted of using his official computer access to track down information on a woman he met at a strip club in exchange for about $5,000.
+The immediate beneficiary was Nathan Van Buren, a former police officer in Cumming, Ga.
+Van Buren was paid about $5,000 by an acquaintance to use his official computer access to track down information on a woman the man had met at a strip club.
 Van Buren later learned the 2015 payment, from someone police officers had been warned to steer clear of, was part of a sting operation.

 Van Buren’s conduct violated department policy, Barrett wrote, but the question for the court was whether it also violated the Computer Fraud and Abuse Act of 1986.
 The law makes it illegal to “access a computer with authorization and to use such access to obtain or alter information in the computer that the accesser is not entitled so to obtain or alter.”